 by Jeff Deiss

-The Social Security Administration announced last week that benefits and the maximum amount of wages subject to payroll taxes will increase by 1.6% in 2020.
-This reverses the trend of higher increases over the past two years and while it is more than a full percentage point less than the 2.8% increase for 2019, it is still ahead of the average 1.4% increase per year over the past decade.
+The Social Security Administration announced last week that benefits and the maximum amount of wages subject to payroll taxes will increase by 1.3% in 2021.
+This reverses the trend of higher increases over the past two years and while it is more than a full percentage point less than the 2.8% increase for 2019 and behind the average 1.4% increase per year over the past decade.

 Social Security benefits increase automatically if the CPI-W, which measures price inflation for urban workers, increases in the third quarter (July, August & September) of the current year over the third quarter of the previous year.
-So some of you might recall this year’s larger 2.8% increase was somewhat impacted by temporary issues, namely hurricanes Florence and Michael, that occurred during the third quarter of 2018.
+So some of you might recall that 2019’s larger 2.8% increase was somewhat impacted by temporary issues, namely hurricanes Florence and Michael, that occurred during the third quarter of 2018.

 Payroll Tax Impact